Building a Sense of Community Among Students in STEM

-Students who transfer from 2-year to 4-year institutions need intentional programming and extra support in order to remain in the STEM fields.
+Students who transfer from 2-year to 4-year institutions may need intentional programming and extra support to reduce barriers to STEM degree attainment.
 This set of pages outlines how early recruitment of majors, supportive advising, research experiences, and collaborations between 2- and 4-year institutions can support students through challenging this transition.

 Certain approaches to teaching can help students feel more engaged and included in a community of learning.
 From conducting research, to service learning, to seminars, the following approaches help students feel like their contributions matter and as though they are active participants in their own education.
 Beginning to engage students on the first day of class can help start the process of community building from the start.

 Engaging undergraduates in research is another strategy to inspire all students to participate in the learning community.
 By conducting research, students learn critical thinking and problem solving skills.
 Since all students can participate, a sense of community is established in the class.

-Using civic engagement and service learning gives relevance to your content and can appeal to students' desire to learn material that is applicable to them and their community which appeals to all students including minority, first generation and students who are from rural areas.
+Using community engagement and service learning gives relevance to your content and can appeal to students' desire to learn material that is applicable to them and their community which appeals to all students including minority, first generation and students who are from rural areas.
 Students can more easily make connections between facts and application and develop a desire to take action.

 The first day of class sets the tone for the rest of the school year.
 Engaging students on the first day sends the message that your course will be engaging and interesting for the rest of the term.
 Many example lessons are presented that effectively engage students on the first day of class.